kirellkekw/YTFlex/readme.md

 - [ ] Add option to download mp3 files
 - [ ] Add option to download playlists
 - [ ] Add API key support for uncapped file size and higher resolution
-- [ ] Add option to choose when a file will be purged
+- [ ] Add option to choose when a file will be purged to user
 - [ ] Add a frontend
 - [ ] Add a mechanism to limit the number of concurrent downloads per IP to prevent abuse